Jaisalmer Packages

 3. Salim Singh Ki Haveli

-Salim Singh Ki Haveli was built in 1815 by Salim Singh, who served as prime minister of the Jaisalmer state.
+Salim Singh Ki Haveli was built in 1815 by Salim Singh, who served as the prime minister of the Jaisalmer state.
 It has 38 balconies and a rooftop carved in the shape of a peacock.
 The front resembles the stern of a ship, which is why it is locally called Jahaz Mahal.
 The entrance features sandstone carvings from that period.

 - Main attractions: The peacock-shaped roof, the carved sandstone entrance, and the balconies that offer views over the surrounding streets.